cse163/book/book_source/source/module-4-libraries-for-data-science/lesson-10-data-visualization/missing-data.md

 ## `NaN` in `pandas`

-So now that we know what this magic-value `NaN` is in our dataset.
-Let's see how to handle it in `pandas`.
+So now that we know what this magic-value `NaN` is in our dataset, let's see how to handle it in `pandas`.
 Let's start by taking the average of the `'signal'` column (that contains `NaN` values).

 ```{snippet}
 import pandas as pd